46% of businesses plan to increase their content marketing spending — can your content strategy compete for new online leads?

 This should help you:

-- Prioritize topics where our clients can rank quickly at each stage of the buyer funnel
+• Prioritize topics you can rank quickly at each stage of the buyer funnel

 This has a compounding effect over time.
 As your site ranks for more topics, your domain authority will grow.
 This makes the higher SV and difficulty keywords more attainable down the road.